 You could also use a car you own free and clear as collateral, or, if you’ve paid off a large portion of your car loan, you may be able to obtain a car title loan.
 Like with using a home you own as collateral, using a car you own, or the car title, comes at the risk of losing the car should you be unable to make payments.

-Another loan option is an unsecured loan.
-These can be more difficult to obtain as they rely solely upon your credit scores and credit history.
+Another way to get a loan with bad credit is through an unsecured loan.
+These can be more difficult to obtain with bad credit as loan lenders rely solely upon your credit scores and credit history.
 Whereas you would you put up something you own as the collateral on a secured loan, an unsecured loan doesn’t require collateral.
 Instead, these loans come at a much higher interest rate and may be more difficult to qualify for.

-So, how do you go about finding a lender, or deciding on which loan is the best for you, when you have bad credit?
+So, how do you go about finding a loan lender, or deciding on which loan is the best for you, when you have bad credit?
 You can start locally by checking with the banks and credit unions in your area.
 When it comes to doing online research, make sure you only use large, well-known, and well-respected websites.
 You can also call AmOne if you have any questions.
 Our free service is available either online through our website or via telephone.
-We have financial search specialists who are able to answer your questions regarding your loan options, the best lenders available in your area, and what you can do to improve your credit.
+We have financial search specialists who are able to answer your questions regarding getting a loan with bad credit, the best loan lenders available in your area, and what you can do to improve bad credit.
 You can call us toll-free at 1-800-781-5187 to learn more.
 Again, our service is free and there is never any obligation.
 We’re here to help.